Skip to main content

 3. Procurement teams burned by auto-renewing SaaS lines that nobody owns the cancellation for.
 Vulkro's term-expires model is a positioning advantage here.

-• You want managed onboarding, dedicated CSMs, and SOC 2 contractual coverage from the vendor.
+• A managed vendor relationship.
+Onboarding, dedicated CSMs, and contractual SOC 2 coverage from the vendor, if that is what your procurement process needs.

 When to pick Vulkro